nicolasbize/ld37/readme.txt

 "That mattress is disgusting...
 It has more shades of yellow than the original blue!"

 "Good lord!
-This tub will get you filthier after a bath than before!"
+This tub will get you filthier when you take a bath in it!"

 "Maybe I should wash my hands?
 Naaa...."